 However, while the old order is seeking to stay in place through identity politics, money-power, and violence, the votaries of new politics have thrown up new ideas and raised fundamental questions about the national order.
 Will it be a faith-based or a secular order?
 This question also relates to the ethno-sectarian quota system versus a democratic order based on freedom and equality, sectarian militia versus a strong and credible national security force, and, finally, external intrusion versus national independence and sovereignty.

 Even though there are reasons for dissatisfaction at the pace of change in Iraq, and the dark clouds of division and conflict continue to hover across its skyline, much has already changed in the political order.
 Young people have entered politics in large numbers – both as founders of new parties and as members of old ones.
-Single-candidate constituencies will give them a presence and a voice that was not possible earlier.
+Single-member constituencies will give them a presence and a voice that was not possible earlier.
 Even if they are defeated, the issues they raise will not fade away and will re-emerge in later elections.

 Above all, the new candidates and parties will not be intimidated by the threats and violence of the old guard.
 They were targeted by these same elements during the protests and sustained 500 deaths and 20,000 other casualties.
 They did not go home then; they will not go home now.
 The new order has the backing of the Shia Hawza in Najaf.
 Grand Ayatollah Sistani has backed the protest marches, while, under his influence, some militia units have detached themselves from the PMU, signifying their disenchantment with PMU’s status outside the national order and its subordination to Iran.